nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Planned Enhancements**

-1. DoConnek Pro currently does not check for duplicate persons.
-This means that people with duplicate parameters (`Name`, `Phone`, `Email` etc.) can be added.
+1. DoConnek Pro currently checks for duplicate persons by name.
+This means that people with the same names cannot be added even if they have different parameters ( like `Phone` or `Email`).
-We plan on implementing an `NRIC` field as a unique identifier to solve this issue.
+We plan on implementing an `NRIC` field for patients and an `MCR` field for specialists as unique identifiers to solve this issue.

 --------------------------------------------------------------------------------------------------------------------